Thank you all for a wonderful 2013 season and we look forward to seeing you in 2014.

 Performances begin at 8:00 pm every night.
 Access to the open-air terraced seating area will begin at approximately 7:00 pm.

 Seating is on a first come, first served basis.
 Lower terraces are for blanket seating only.
 Upper terraces and areas to the side of the terraces may have lawn chairs.
 Bring your own blanket and lawn chair.

 Please note: The terraced seating areas are on a hill.
 Lawn chairs are not the most comfortable seating options in most places.
 If you opt for a blanket, you may want to bring a cushion or something as well.

 No Reservations or Tickets Required

 AS YOU LIKE IT is presented free of charge and seating is first come, first served.
 You're welcome to come early, picnic and enjoy the park and the view.
-When the seating area opens at approximately 7:00 pm, you will be able to stake out your seating area.
-Ushers will be on hand to guide and help you.

 (Speaking of ushers!
 If you're interested in a guaranteed seat to see AS YOU LIKE IT, email the show's Director to volunteer your services as an usher.)